wgottwalt/gnu_modula2_playground/README.md

 This is my playground for the GNU Modula-2 GCC frontend introduced in GCC 13.

-This code is written against GCC 14 snapshot 20240421 and up.
+This code is written against my GCC snapshot compiler.
 There are several reasons for this.
 1. The Modula-2 frontend in GCC 13 still has some odd issues which I encountered during playing around with this.
 They are basically all fixed in the GCC 14 snapshots.